Princess Elisabeth of Savoy

 Elisabeth of Savoy (Maria Francesca Elisabetta Carlotta Giuseppina; 13 April 1800 – 25 December 1856) was the Vicereine of the Kingdom of Lombardy–Venetia by marriage to Archduke Rainer Joseph of Austria.
-She was the aunt and mother-in-law of Vittorio Emanuele II, the first king of a united Italy.
+She was the aunt and mother-in-law of Victor Emmanuel II, the first king of a united Italy.
 By birth, she was a member of the House of Savoy-Carignano.

 Early life

-Maria Francesca Elisabetta Carlotta Giuseppina was born in Paris to Charles Emmanuel, Prince of Carignano (1770–1800), and Princess Maria Cristina of Saxony (1770–1851).
+Maria Francesca Elisabetta Carlotta Giuseppina was born in Paris to Charles Emmanuel, Prince of Carignano, and Princess Maria Cristina of Saxony.
 She had an elder brother, Charles Albert, future King of Sardinia.

 Marriage

-On 28 May 1820 she was married in Prague to Archduke Rainer of Austria, Viceroy of the Kingdom of Lombardy–Venetia.
+On 28 May 1820 she was married in Prague to Archduke Rainer Joseph of Austria, Viceroy of the Kingdom of Lombardy–Venetia.

 Death

 Elisabeth died of tuberculosis in Bolzano on Christmas Day, 1856.

 Issue

 With Rainer she had eight children: